IBM-Bluemix-Docs/mass-data-migration/faqs.md

 In these regions, IBM is unable to book roundtrip shipping at the time of your order placement.
 Instead, one-way shipments are booked at the time a shipment is needed.
 For outbound shipments, please allow at least three business days for IBM to coordinate the shipment of your {{site.data.keyword.mdms_short}} device after you place your request.
 {: note}

-For non-US and non-EU orders, request a return shipment for the device at least three business days prior to the date that you want to ship the device.
+For non-US and non-EU orders, request a return shipment for the device at least three business days before the date that you want to ship the device.
 For example, if you want to ship the device on Friday, coordinate a return shipment on Monday of the same week.
 You can request a return shipment from the _Request details_ tab in the {{site.data.keyword.mdms_short}} dashboard.
 {: important}

 ## I am located in Japan, Australia, Brazil, Canada, Mexico, Hong Kong, Singapore, Norway, or South Korea.
 How do I request return shipping for my {{site.data.keyword.mdms_short}} device?